Abacavir/dolutegravir/lamivudine (By mouth)

 - Do not use dofetilide while you are using this medicine.

-- Some medicines and foods can affect how abacavir/dolutegravir/lamivudine works.
+- Some medicines can affect how abacavir/dolutegravir/lamivudine works.
 Tell your doctor if you are using any of the following:

 - Carbamazepine, efavirenz, etravirine, fosamprenavir, interferon alfa, metformin, nevirapine, oxcarbazepine, phenobarbital, phenytoin, ribavirin, rifampin, ritonavir, St John's wort, tipranavir

-- Take Triumeq® at least 2 hours before or 6 hours after you take sucralfate, or an antacid, laxative, or other medicine that contains aluminum, calcium, magnesium, or iron.
+- Take this medicine at least 2 hours before or 6 hours after you take sucralfate, or an antacid, laxative, or other medicine that contains aluminum, calcium, magnesium, or iron.

-- Supplements that contain calcium or iron (such as multivitamins) may be taken with this medicine if you take them with food.
+- Supplements that contain calcium or iron (including multivitamins) may be taken with this medicine if you take them with food.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease (including hepatitis), diabetes, heart disease, high blood pressure, or high cholesterol.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease (including hepatitis B or C), diabetes, heart disease, high blood pressure, or high cholesterol.
+Tell your doctor if you smoke.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.